Howrah: Development and growth

-Even though it is one of the largest cities in the state, Howrah witnessed urbanization in an unplanned manner.
-As a result, Howrah is continuing to face its perennial problems like traffic congestion, population explosion and pollution.
+Although it is one of the largest cities in the state, Howrah witnessed urbanisation in an unplanned manner.
+As a result, Howrah is continuing to face its perennial problems like traffic congestion, heavy population growth, and pollution.

 The city contains a few unlicensed and unregulated residential areas or slums.
-The name of the novel City of Joy, which has been often the name the Kolkata metropolis been called, is actually based on one such slum of Howrah.
+The name of the novel City of Joy, which has been often the name the Kolkata metropolis been called, is actually based on one such Howrah slum.
 However, recently, work has been done on broadening the National Highways and several local roads.
 These activities are expected to help in improvement of traffic conditions.
 Of late, Howrah has seen a lot of new industrial proposals like the Kona Truck Terminus, Kolkata West International City and relocation of the old smoky foundry plants..
-The West Bengal Government has also planned a major renovation of the city to match the city's urban facilities with its neighboring city Kolkata.

-Kolkata Metropolitan Development Authority (KMDA) is the statutory planning and development authority for Howrah, as the city lies within the Kolkata Metropolitan Area (KMA).
+The West Bengal Government has also planned a major renovation of the city to match the city's urban facilities with its neighbouring city Kolkata.
+The Kolkata Metropolitan Development Authority (KMDA) is the statutory planning and development authority for Howrah, as the city lies within the Kolkata Metropolitan Area (KMA).

 Economy

 Often termed as Sheffield of the East, Howrah is known as an engineering hub, mainly in the area of light engineering industry.
 In 1823, Bishop Reginald Heber described Howrah as the place "chiefly inhabited by shipbuilders".
 There are small engineering firms all over Howrah, particularly around Belilios Road area near Howrah station However these businesses are declining in the 21st century.
 There are many foundries in Liluah area.

 Burn Standard Company, a major company in heavy engineering industry, has its oldest manufacturing unit located in Howrah.
+Ramkrishna Forgings one of the largest forging company in India has one of its plant located at Liluah in Howrah.
 The Howrah plant of Shalimar Paints (established in 1902) was the first large-scale paint manufacturing plant to be set up not only in India but in entire South East Asia.
-The jute industry suffered during the Partition of Bengal (1947), when the larger jute production area became part of East Pakistan (now Bangladesh).
-The foundry industry saw a decline in demand due to growth in steel industry.
+The city houses one of the major manufacturing units of Tarsons Products.